François Quesnay: Orientalism and China

-On Taxation
+On taxation

 Quesnay acknowledged three economic classes in France: the "proprietary" class consisting of only landowners, the "productive" class of agricultural workers, and the "sterile" class of merchants.
 Quesnay saw no benefit to the sterile class and believed the productive to be all important.
 Quesnay viewed France's agriculture as backward and unproductive compared to Britain during the time he was residing in the Palace of Versailles.
 Despite residing in the Palace, Quesnay believed agriculture was the heart of the economy and of special importance to him.
 Quesnay argued that taxes placed on cultivators are only harmful to society as these taxes will reduce the incentive for agricultural production.
 Taxing proprietors (property holders) does not destroy the means of production meaning there is no decline in output.
 Quesnay wanted proprietors to bear the full burden of the tax in the country as taxing cultivators is a negative consequence for everyone.
 Removing incentive from cultivators reduces agricultural production and the agricultural surplus Quesnay believed to be the heart of the economy.
 Quesnay also opposed indirect taxes in contrast to direct taxes.
 These "indirect taxes" are placed on the French public by proprietors whose greed demands immunity from taxation.
-Direct taxes on proprietors has no impact on reproduction and economic decline.
+Direct taxes on proprietors have no impact on reproduction and economic decline.
 Reducing indirect taxes and increasing direct taxes gives the French a surplus of agriculture and the funding the country needs.
 However, this opinion was not very popular among the wealthy of which Quesnay spent time regularly with.
 He spent some of his time fearing for his life in the Palace.

+Quesnay’s taxation theory was closely linked to his broader model of economic circulation, particularly as expressed in the Tableau Économique.
+Tax policy was not treated as an isolated fiscal question but as a mechanism that could either preserve or disrupt the circulation of the agricultural surplus among classes.
+From this perspective, taxation that reduced the surplus available to agriculture risked breaking the process of reproduction that sustained the economy over time.
+Also note that Quesnay regarded fiscal reform as inseparable from legal and institutional reform, since privileges, exemptions, and fragmented tax administration prevented the rational allocation of the surplus.
+As a result, Quesnay’s proposals implied a significant restructuring of state finance rather than a marginal adjustment of existing taxes, which limited their political feasibility under the Ancient Régime.
+Historians interpret these limits as evidence of tension between Physiocratic theory and entrenched social hierarchies in eighteenth-century France.